Dear Cranford Parents/Guardians,

 Safety and Wellness

-The District continues to provide training for our faculty through a Youth Mental Health First Aid Program.
-All new teachers and continuous opportunities for our current faculty will be offered to participate in an 8-hour course that teaches staff how to help students who may be experiencing challenges in the areas of mental health and substance use.
+- The District continues to provide training for our faculty through a Youth Mental Health First Aid Program.
+All new teachers will participate in and current faculty will continue to be offered an 8-hour course that teaches staff how to help students who may be experiencing challenges in the areas of mental health and substance use.
 The training helps individuals identify, understand and respond to signs of addictions and mental illnesses.
-Approximately 200 faculty members have already been fully trained in the program!
+Over 200 faculty members have already been fully trained in the program!

-No Place for Hate, sponsored by the Anti-Defamation League, is a self directed program for grades K-12 that assists all members of the school community in providing an inclusive and equitable learning environment while also decreasing acts of bias and bullying.
-Each Cranford public school was awarded the No Place for Hate designation in 2020-2021 and we will continue to provide programming that supports this initiative each year moving forward.
+- No Place for Hate, sponsored by the Anti-Defamation League, is a self directed program for grades K-12 that assists all members of the school community in providing an inclusive and equitable learning environment while also decreasing acts of bias and bullying.
+Each Cranford public school was awarded the No Place for Hate designation again in 2021-2022 and we continue to provide programming that supports this initiative each year.

 Curriculum / Instruction

-The District will continue its focus on early literacy intervention and expand it through grade 5; the District also received a grant to participate in the Data-Driving Instructional Coaching Model (DDICM) project with the NJDOE and Rutgers University to assist in creating a robust coaching model for K-3 staff.
+- The District will begin the first year of a four-year grant to participate in the Data-Driven Instructional Coaching Model (DDICM) project with Rutgers University to assist in creating a robust coaching model for K-3 reading intervention.

-Curricula have been updated for Science and Social Studies in grade 3-5, World Languages, and many elective courses.
+- Curricula have been updated for Mathematics K-2, Reading and Writing in 3-5, World and U.S. History, and many elective courses.

-The District will implement Year 3 of its District Data Plan.
+- The District will implement Year 4 of its District Data Plan and Year 1 of its Assessment Action Plan.

-The High School will continue its work with the NJ Coalition for Inclusive Education to further foster an environment where children with disabilities and learning differences are welcomed as classmates, valued as learners and empowered to succeed.
+- The High School will continue its work with the NJ Coalition for Inclusive Education to further foster an environment where children with disabilities and learning differences are welcomed as classmates, valued as learners and empowered to succeed.
+Through our collaboration with the NJ Coalition for Inclusive Education the High School will be piloting the Collaborative Consultation Model in several senior elective English classes (Sports America, 21st Century Communication and Film as Literature).
+This model will provide the opportunity for students to receive the assistance of a special education teacher who will also work with students to develop self-advocacy and independence skills to assist with students' post-secondary endeavors.

-The District provided Math and ELA support in grades K-5 to approximately 200 students this summer with in-person On Ramp support classes.
+- The District provided Math and ELA support in grades K-8 to approximately 300 students this summer with in-person On Ramp support classes.

 Our first priority is the safety of our school community.
 Please be sure to read the attached letters regarding the visitor entry protocols and the Board policy regarding permitted items at highly attended public events.
 I appreciate your partnership in supporting our security procedures so as to provide an even safer community.
 Additionally, please be sure to update and verify your emergency information in InfoSnap prior to the first day of school.
 It is imperative that we have the most current information so that we can best provide for your child.